The co-op bookstore for avid readers

 For the graduate who is a dreamer — and could do with some downhome practical advice

-8. Excellent Advice for Living: Wisdom I Wish I'd Known Earlier by Kevin Kelly
+10. Excellent Advice for Living: Wisdom I Wish I'd Known Earlier by Kevin Kelly

 “The title really says it all.
-Buy more than one, or people will keep stealing it out of your bathroom,” wrote Kirkus in its review of this new collection from the founding executive editor of Wired, Kevin Kelly.
+Buy more than one, or people will keep stealing it out of your bathroom,” wrote Kirkus in its review of this collection from the founding executive editor of Wired, Kevin Kelly.

-Releasing May 2, the book began as a list of 68 tips, marking the author’s 68th birthday, and intended to serve as advice to his adult children.
+The book began as a list of 68 tips, marking the author’s 68th birthday, and intended to serve as advice to his adult children.
 Instead, the idea snowballed and Kelly now presents us with 450 practical aphorisms to help navigate life’s hurdles, both small and large.

 Recent graduates are faced with the daunting task of navigating the "real world" and establishing a career, while also balancing relationships, finances, and personal growth.
 Excellent Advice for Living offers practical and actionable advice on a range of topics, while also providing inspiration on how to pursue a fulfilling and meaningful life.